 If you're interested in the outdoors and natural sciences, consider taking GEOL105: Introductory Physical Geology in the Rocky Mountains.
 This 4-credit lab science course takes place Aug.
 9-Aug.
 25, 2019, just before you begin your first year at Augustana College.

 Study geology in the Black Hills of South Dakota and the spectacular Rocky Mountains of Wyoming, where a wide variety of rocks and processes are evident.
 You will learn about earth materials (minerals and rocks), structures, composition,and a variety of dynamic processes.

 This rigorous course begins and ends on campus, but in between you'll have opportunities to hike the mountains, camp with friends, and learn geology!
 (Students should anticipate challenging hikes at high elevations).

-The first class meeting will be at noon Saturday, July 28, in the Swenson Hall of Geosciences, Fryxell Geology Museum.
-The course begins with one day of preliminary study on campus, followed by two weeks of field study.
+The first class meeting will be at noon Friday, Aug.
+9, in the Swenson Hall of Geosciences, Fryxell Geology Museum.
+The course begins with one day of preliminary study on campus, followed by two and a half weeks of field study.

 GEOL105 carries a Natural Science (PN) course suffix, thus partially fulfilling the general education graduation requirements.

 The $1,500 program cost includes tuition, transportation and all related field expenses (i.e., food, course supplies, group tents, ground pads, camping fees, and appropriately warm and compact, brand-new synthetic sleeping bags).
 Participants must supply other camping gear: field clothing and boots, day pack, and personal toiletries, medium duffle bag.

 The program is limited to 12 students and is targeted toward newly enrolled students; therefore, priority is given to incoming first-year Augustana students.